-In its strategic focus, these recommendations span cross-governmental strategy, mirrored within local political structures and leadership; reimagining the health-promoting roles of cultural institutions while calling for the advocacy of patient-led groups and the education of health and social care professionals and development of arts-based Social Prescribing.
+In their strategic focus, these recommendations span cross-governmental strategy, mirrored within local political structures and leadership, reimagining the health-promoting roles of cultural institutions while calling for the advocacy of patient-led groups and the education of health and social care professionals and development of arts-based social prescribing.
 The report focuses on the need for training and skills development at undergraduate and postgraduate level and investment in research that will enrich the evidence base.

-The report's drive to "establish a strategic centre, at national level, to support the advance of good practice, promote collaboration, coordinate and disseminate research and inform policy and delivery"38 is one that is being supported through a collaboration between Health Innovation Manchester 39 and the Manchester Institute for Arts, Health & Social Change, 40 exploring knowledge exchange and local transformation initiatives.
-As we'll see, the Creative Health agenda, offers a useful framework for a much larger vision across Greater Manchester linked to national networking and dissemination opportunities offered by the Culture, Health and Wellbeing Alliance.
-41 It's worth noting that the Creative Health report acknowledges the unique opportunity afforded to Greater Manchester through devolution, stating that "the devolution of powers to Greater Manchester could enable synergies between the arts, health and wellbeing to flourish".
-Any city-regional approach to the broader Creative Health agenda, would feed into the national conversation with and from Greater Manchester communities.
-Creative Health was compiled for the APPG by Dr Rebecca Gordon-Nesbitt, whose previous research revealed evidence stretching back a number of decades showing a significant association between engaging with the arts and longer lives better lived.
+The report's drive to "establish a strategic centre, at national level, to support the advance of good practice, promote collaboration, coordinate and disseminate research and inform policy and delivery" ormed the basis for the development of a National Centre for Creative Health, with its hubs, huddles and hives network, launched in March 2021.
+The national centre is being supported through a collaboration between Health Innovation Manchester and the Manchester Institute for Arts, Health & Social Change, and exploring knowledge exchange and local transformation initiatives.
+As we'll see, the creative health agenda offers a useful framework for a much larger vision across GM linked to national networking and dissemination opportunities offered by the Culture, Health and Wellbeing Alliance.
+41

+It's worth noting that the Creative Health report acknowledges the unique opportunity afforded to GM through devolution, stating that "the devolution of powers to Greater Manchester could enable synergies between the arts, health and wellbeing to flourish".
+42 Any city-regional approach to the broader creative health agenda would feed into the national conversation with, and from, GM communities.

+Creative Health was compiled for the APPG by Dr Rebecca Gordon-Nesbitt, whose previous research revealed evidence, stretching back a number of decades, showing a significant association between engaging with the arts and longer lives better lived.
 In her report published by Arts for Health, Exploring the Longitudinal Relationship Between Arts Engagement and Health (2015), 43 she compiled an evidence base of fifteen longitudinal studies which collectively suggest that attending high-quality cultural events has a beneficial impact upon a range of chronic diseases over time.
 This includes cancer, heart disease, dementia and obesity, with an inevitable effect on life expectancy.
-A number of possible reasons for this positive association are speculated upon by the researchers brought together in this report - from increased social capital to psycho-neuroimmunological responses - all of which are interrogated in detail.
-CULTURE HEALTH AND WELLBEING A SOCIAL GLUE 38 Ibid, online.
+A number of possible reasons for this positive association are speculated upon by the researchers brought together in this report from increased social capital to psycho-neuroimmunological responses - all of which are interrogated in detail.

+CULTURE HEALTH AND WELLBEING A SOCIAL GLUE